Ranjus-git-tech/Excel-Projects-/README.md

 Skills Used: IF formulas, Conditional Formatting, PivotTables, Dashboards.

-4. Employee Gradebook 📊
+5. Employee Gradebook 📊

-This project is an Excel-based employee gradebook that tracks test performance, calculates percentages, identifies top employees, and flags underperformers automatically.
+This project is an Excel-based employee gradebook that tracks test performance, calculates percentages, identifies top-performing employees, and automatically flags underperformers.

 🚀 Features